Pathway for Indian CAs Seeking Canadian CPA Designation: This CA shares how she prepared for CPA Canada exams.

-- In fact: In today’s article, Chanda Kuber shares with us the exact steps she took to qualify the Canadian CPA Exams.
+- Chanda Kuber, Chartered Accountant shares the exact steps she took to pass the Canadian CPA Exams.

-- Presently Chanda is working as a Manager, Accounting Policy and Advisory in a financial institution in Toronto, Canada.
+- Presently Chanda is working as a Manager for Financial Reporting and Policy Colliers in Toronto, Canada.

-So from the get-go, I decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and Tax systems.
+So from the get-go, I was keen on learning Canadian Accounting standards and Tax systems.

-My work experience and CA degree from India, as well as my interest in pursuing CPA Canada, helped me land a contract position at a Big 4 firm within a few months after landing in Canada, which was not too bad.
+My work experience, CA degree from India, and my interest in pursuing CPA Canada, helped me get a contract position at a Big 4 firm, within a few months after landing in Canada.

-So I would recommend finance professionals/ Accountants moving to Canada or already in Canada, to pursue CPA Canada as it would be great value addition.
+So I would recommend finance professionals/ Accountants moving to Canada or already in Canada, to pursue CPA Canada.

 Pathway to Canadian CPA